YCP-Rev-Metrix/BallSpinner-Controller-v2/BSC_Ui_README.md

 	4 - Cloud Test
 	5 - SmartDotTestPage (Currently not used, can be replaced)

 data is used if additional data needs to be sent to another page.
+Any object can be passed

-Use the match case in the switch_to_page() method for the index to call the approprate method for collecting data.
+Use the match case in the `switch_to_page()` method for the index to call the approprate method for collecting data.

 ###Creating your page